 Let’s say you’ve been promoted because of your strong communication skills and your ability to persuade others.
 Your boss, the chief executive of the organisation, calls you into a meeting.
-An irregularity has been found in the accounts and the finance director has been suspended.
+An irregularity has been found in the accounts and the finance director has been suspended while this is investigated.
 You’re asked to use your skills to cover it up.

 You know as a former journalist that bad news is big news.
 You also know that the longer it takes to come out, the worse it will be for the organisation and its senior managers.
 You instinctively reject the role of a propagandist.
 So you decide to advise the chief executive to go public immediately.